Anonymous and Disguised Writings; Signature and Forgery Detection

 Disguise methods and their tell-tales

-The disguise repertoire is finite, and NTA tests it as a closed set.
+The disguise repertoire is finite and well-documented.

 Slant change.
 The commonest disguise.
 A right-handed writer with natural right slant writes with a forced left or vertical slant.
 Tell-tales: slant inconsistency across the document; reversion to natural slant under fatigue (often by paragraph two or three); awkward connecting strokes; numerals that retain the natural slant because the writer concentrates on letters.